Skip to content

 For example, the class CRM_Member_Form_MembershipRenewal looks for a template in templates/CRM/Member/Form/MembershipRenewal.tpl.

-Templates are written in smarty, a common PHP template engine.
-Variables can be passed to smarty using the assign() method which is available to all Form and Page classes.
+Templates are written in Smarty, a common PHP template engine.
+Variables can be passed to smarty using $this->assign() which is available to all Form and Page classes.

-Customising templates is discussed in more detail in 'Techniques'
+Customising templates is discussed in more detail in the Page Templates chapter.

 The API